Who's Behind Listverse?

 Second Officer Charles Herbert Lightoller was on duty from 6:00pm until 10:00pm on the night of the sinking.
 Before being relieved of his watch by First Officer Murdoch, he instructed for Sixth Officer Moody to call the crow’s nest to request the men keep a lookout for small ice and to pass word to other watches.

-Falling asleep in his cabin, Lightoller was awaken at 11.40pm by a grinding vibration and headed to the deck in his pajamas.
+Falling asleep in his cabin, Lightoller was awakened at 11.40 pm by a grinding vibration and headed to the deck in his pajamas.
 After talking to Third Officer Herbert Pitman, who had also been disturbed by the collision, both men concluded the ship must have struck something in the water.
 Lightoller returned to his cabin to quickly dress and soon convinced Captain Edward J. Smith to lower the lifeboats, as he had been involved in various shipwrecks during his seafaring career.
 He then assisted women and children into the boats and even used an empty gun to threaten a group of men who attempted to take over Lifeboat 2.

 Lightoller was also ordered by First Officer Wilde to escape the ship on Lifeboat 2, but replied “Not damn likely” and instead chose to remove Collapsible B, despite the waters starting to rise onto the deck.
-However, when RMS Titanic plunged forward, he dived into the sea and was forced to swim clear, but was almost sucked down with the ship by the grating of the large ventilator shafts.
-Fortunately, the water hit the still, hot boiler, which blasted Lightoller back to the surface and he quickly climbed onto the nearby Collapsible B, which he had previously removed from the Titanic before it went under.
+However, when RMS Titanic plunged forward, he dived into the sea and was forced to swim clear but was almost sucked down with the ship by the grating of the large ventilator shafts.
+Fortunately, the water hit the still, hot boiler, which blasted Lightoller back to the surface, and he quickly climbed onto the nearby Collapsible B, which he had previously removed from the Titanic before it went under.
 However, he experienced another near-miss, as a forward funnel broke free from the Titanic and narrowly missed him.
-As Collapsible B eventually gained many survivors, it started to slowly sink and he ended up making his way into Lifeboat 12.
+As Collapsible B eventually gained many survivors, it started to slowly sink, and he ended up making his way into Lifeboat 12.
 When RMS Carpathia arrived to rescue survivors, Lightoller refused to enter the ship until every passenger and crew member were safe, making him the last survivor to be rescued.

 8 Richard Williams Norris

 When the ship descended into the ocean, both Richard and his father were forced to swim for their lives.
 Tragically, the tennis star watched as his father and others in the water were crushed by a forward funnel that had collapsed into the water.
 However, the wave from the funnel pushed Richard forward and toward Collapsible A, which he held onto until he was helped into Lifeboat 14.
-Despite sustaining injuries to his legs, Richard went on to become the United States singles champion in 1914 and 1916, a 1920 Wimbledon men’s double champion, and a 1924 Olympic gold medalist.
+Despite sustaining injuries to his legs, Richard became the United States singles champion in 1914 and 1916, a 1920 Wimbledon men’s double champion, and a 1924 Olympic gold medalist.

 7 Harold Bride